bikeshaving/crank/website/guides/07-lifecycles.md

 title: Lifecycles
 ---

 Crank uses generator functions rather than hooks or classes to define component lifecycles.
-Internally, this is achieved by calling the `next`, `return` and `throw` methods of the generator object as components are inserted, updated and removed from the element tree.
+Internally, this is achieved by calling the `next`, `return` and `throw` methods of the generator object as components are mounted, updated and unmounted from the element tree.
 As a developer, you can use the `yield`, `return`, `try`, `catch`, and `finally` keywords within your generator components to take full advantage of the generator’s natural lifecycle.

 ## Returning from a generator